LQTS/VTDexManip/README.md

 - Move the folder **“*pre_model_baselines*”** into the path **“*model/backbones”***
 - Move the folder ***“model_and_config”*** into the path ***“model/vitac”***

+For pretraining codes with our dataset, please refer to the [repository](https://github.com/LQTS/VTDexManipPretraining).

 ## Training commands

 In the root directory of the project, input the command to run training scripts: